close print view

 How do I file a consumer complaint?

-The Health Professions Division in the Bureau of Health Care Services distinguishes between allegations filed by consumers and formal complaints filed by the State of Michigan.
+The Enforcement Division in the Bureau of Health Care Services distinguishes between allegations filed by consumers and formal complaints filed by the State of Michigan.

-An allegation is a consumer complaint filed with the Health Professions Division against a licensee or registrant.
+An allegation is a consumer complaint filed with the Enforcement Division against a licensee or registrant.
 The consumer "alleges" that a violation of the Public Health Code occurred.
 Typical allegations include: quality of care received; misconduct of the licensee or registrant; or, a scope-of-practice issue.

 An administrative complaint is filed by the State of Michigan against the licensee or registrant.
 It contains the formal charges against the licensee or registrant.